fjnavarro/RickAndMorty-SwiftUI/README.md

     static let rmAlertButton = Font.system(.body, design: .rounded) .weight(.semibold)

+    static let rmSectionHeader = Font.system(.headline, design: .rounded) .weight(.bold)

+    static let rmDetailTitle = Font.system(.body, design: .rounded) .weight(.semibold)

+    static let rmDetailValue = Font.system(.body, design: .rounded) .weight(.regular)
 }
 ```

 These styles are applied across the UI:

-- **rmCharacterName**: Used for character names in the character list.
+- **rmCharacterNameList**: Used for character names in the character list.
+- **rmCharacterNameDetail**: Used for the character name in the detail screen.
 - **rmLoadingText**: Used for the "Loading..." text in loading states.
 - **rmAlertTitle**: Used for alert titles.
 - **rmAlertButton**: Used for alert action buttons.
+- **rmSectionHeader**: Used for section headers in the character detail screen.
+- **rmDetailTitle**: Used for detail titles in the character detail screen.
+- **rmDetailValue**: Used for the values displayed in character details.

 ---